multiduplikator/mikrotik_blocklist/README.md

 # mikrotik_blocklist
+In an attempt to make the list as compact as possible, we are trying to to use prefix aggregation on a merged set of source lists.
+This should increase the performance on the router while minimizing ressource usage at the same time.

+Currently, this list updates every 3h - currently working out what a good frequency would be.

 ### Aggregated blocklist for mikrotik (and others)

 First, we grab the lists and extract IP/CIDR information from them (adding /32 where missing for aggregation later)